GoogleCloudPlatform/istio-samples/istio-stackdriver/README.md

 shippingservice-7bc4bc75bb-kzfrb         2/2       Running   0          1m
 ```

-*Note*: Each pod has 2 containers, because each pod now has the injected Istio sidecar proxy
+*Note*: Each pod has 2 containers, because each pod now has the injected Istio sidecar proxy.

 ### Deploy a high latency service